jasny/bootstrap/README.md

 We provide compiled CSS and JS (`jasny-bootstrap.*`), as well as compiled and minified CSS and JS (`jasny-bootstrap.min.*`).

-Jasny Bootstrap should be loaded after Twitter Bootstrap.
+Jasny Bootstrap should be loaded after vanilla Bootstrap.

 ## Bugs and feature requests

 Have a bug or a feature request?
 [Please open a new issue](https://github.com/jasny/bootstrap/issues).
 Before opening any issue, please search for existing issues and read the [Issue Guidelines](https://github.com/necolas/issue-guidelines), written by [Nicolas Gallagher](https://github.com/necolas/).

-You may use [this JS Bin](http://jsbin.com/iKumuWo/1/edit) as a template for your bug reports.
+You may use [this JSFiddle](http://jsfiddle.net/jasny/k9K5d/) as a template for your bug reports.